ApolloSRMMission Log

 How AI is Shaping the Future for Trade School Students

 AI is reshaping the trades.
-For trade-school students, understanding it isn't merely beneficial — it's becoming essential for long-term career success.
+For trade-school students, understanding it is not merely useful.
+It is becoming essential for long-term career success.

 Navigating Uncertainty: Agile Data and AI-Empowered Reporting for Schools